 Accountability Within A Strong Support Group

-One of the things we love most about this challenge is our awesome community.
-Our members are incredible at sharing their own advice, recipes, tips and tricks to help others succeed.
-And what it all boils down to is having accountability within a strong support group.
+One of the things we love most about this challenge is the awesome community.
+Give advice, get advice: when you share advice, recipes, tips and tricks, you help others succeed and get inspired in return.
+What it all boils down to is having accountability within a strong support group.

 As we near the end of our nutrition challenge, it’s the perfect time to start thinking of this very thing.

 Stay on Course with Accountability